betkh/AzureDataEngineering-CrimeInchicago/SupplementaryInfo/CourseInstructions/IngestionAssignmentReadMe.md

 - Azure storage - A screen shot showing the successful upload of your data into Azure storage should be put in the ingestion_analysis folder.
 As noted above, a new storage account for your project is expected along with an organization that makes sense for your design.

 ## Exploratory data analysis
 Understanding the nuances of your datasets is essential for your next step of transformations.
 Knowing the size of the dataset will drive the compute choice.
 Understanding the data types of tabular data columns will determine what you need to do to transform the data into proper numeric, date, or other structures.
-Looking at the distribution of values will determine if you have outliers and need to do some form or anamoly detection.
+Looking at the distribution of values will determine if you have outliers and need to do some form of anamoly detection.
 Some columns may have significant missing data and you will need a strategy for dealing with these.

 In src\ingestion\ExploratoryAnalysis.py, write some code that explores your datasets.
 A library like pandas_profiling can be very helpful for this, but that has scale limitations and may not be the best choice.
 This code may need to run on Databricks if the data is very large.

 When complete, write a summary document about your data and place it in the ingestion_analysis folder.
 The exact type of document is up to you, but having some graphics and tables to summarize the data will be helpful for the reader.

 Alternatively, you can use a large language model to analyze your data.
 There are tutorials available online that walk you through how to use a tool like ChatGPT for data analysis.
-In this case, capture your session via screenshots or export.
+In this case, capture your session via screenshots or export the session.

 ### Evidence and grading
 - Summary description -  a document in the ingestion_analysis folder that provides information about the datasets.